kuroji-fusky/pacopanda-drawing-stats/README.md

 - `server` - Server hosted using FastAPI; local scraper and parser library for manipulating public drawing data with Python
-- `client` - Website written in Next.js and Tailwind CSS
+- `client` - Website written in SvelteKit and Tailwind CSS

 ## Setup and Installation